- Blog

 - Cost forecasting: You can more easily budget and forecast AWS costs leveraging detailed data about your cloud spend collected and analyzed by cost management tools.

-Top AWS Cloud Cost Reporting Tools Your Business Needs
+Top 13 AWS Reporting Tools To Track Your Cloud Spend

 nOps is an end-to-end AWS cost reporting and optimization platform that helps users reduce their costs by up to 60% on autopilot.